 Bits of crude modern work plug gaps in the old walls.

 We've turned left onto the fortified ridge.
 The trapezoidal taper of the gate can be explained as a strengthening device, but the nipples on the occasional rocks are more of a challenge.
-What would Sigmund would make of them?
-Trouble is, he's always fiddling with his damned cigars.
+What would Sigmund make of them?

 Did I mention that the Spanish took over before Ollantaytambo was finished?
 Here's a gateway to nothing.
 Odd that it should have been built before the space behind it was tackled.

 If through the miracle of time-travel you resurrected an Inca mason who was intimately familiar with the men who made these walls, do you think he could wander around and spot work done here by let's-call-him-Mozart and work over there done by let's-call-him-Schubert?
 In other words, does the variety on display here reveal individual styles to the trained eye?
 I'm betting it does and that he could.
-Anyway, John Ruskin would really have liked this place, if only he had dragged himself away from his Gothic buddies.
+Anyway, John Ruskin would really have liked this place.

 These blocks are unusual on several counts, not least the now-eroded carving on the faces.